matthiasSchedel/habd.as/_posts/2017-01-18-jamstack-frameworks-tips-tools.md

 Foundation is available with multiple prepackaged builds and also has the ability to pick what you want to create your own custom build.
 In addition to being the building block for many, Foundation also offers a complimentary set of tools for [building responsive email templates](http://foundation.zurb.com/emails.html) as well.
 And while it may not be as easy as some of the others, the thoughtful design constraints baked into Foundation will make you a better Web developer just by using it.

 **[Bootstrap](http://getbootstrap.com/)**
 <br>This framework needs little introduction.
 Born out of Twitter, Bootstrap is one of the most well-known and widely deployed starting points for building a website.
-Bootstrap is perfect for newcomers looking to build a rich Web experience without the steep learning curve.
-And though they have not released a new version in years, Bootstrap 4 is [already in alpha](https://v4-alpha.getbootstrap.com/) and just around the corner.
+Bootstrap is perfect for newcomers looking to build a rich Web experience without the steep learning curve and it now it its 4th version with a significant number of contributions from across the globe.

 **[Semantic UI](http://semantic-ui.com/)**
 <br>Though it hasn't gained the mindshare of the Foundations and Bootstraps of the world, Semantic UI is not something to be overlooked.
 Semantic UI takes a different approach to building interfaces, making it possible to mix and match many of their UI components to create truly custom layouts that can do a lot more than meets the eye until you start working with it.
 I once used the Semantic UI to build a SPA using the React-port when it was still called [Stardust](https://github.com/TechnologyAdvice/stardust) and was thoroughly impressed with the flexibility and power of the interfaces I could build with Semantic UI.